darekrossman/next-chrome-ext/README.md

    - Enable "Developer mode"
    - Click "Load unpacked" and select the `chrome` directory from this project

+## Multimodal Chat Features

+The chat interface supports several ways to send files along with your messages:

+1. **Drag and Drop**: Simply drag image or text files directly onto the chat area
+2. **Clipboard Paste**: Copy an image or text file and paste it into the message input (Ctrl+V or Cmd+V)
+3. **File Selection**: Click the paperclip icon to open a file picker

+Supported file types:
+- Images (PNG, JPG, GIF, WebP, etc.)
+- Text files (TXT, MD, JSON, etc.)

+### How it works

+When you add files to a message:
+1. Files are displayed as previews before sending
+2. Files are processed and sent along with your message
+3. Both the AI and you can see the attachments in the conversation history
+4. The AI can analyze and respond to the content of attached files

 ## Project Structure

 ```